Mission Hub

 Mission Specialist • NASA

 Quick Bio Christina Koch is an explorer and engineer who became astronaut in 2013.
-She is currently training for NASA’s Artemis II mission, planned to go around the moon next year.
-Her previous experience in spaceflight was living and wo...
+She served as mission specialist of NASA’s Artemis II mission in 2026.
+Her previous experience in spaceflight was living and working on the International...

 Jeremy R. Hansen